EAISI/codespace-getting-into-python/README.md

-# codespace-introduction-track

-Base Python 3.11 Dev Container & Codespace for instruction purposes.
-Uses https://github.com/b-data/data-science-devcontainers.
+# Codespace for getting into Python

+This is a template repository for a [data science devcontainer](https://github.com/b-data/data-science-devcontainers) based on Python 3.11.

 See the links below on how to use this on your local machine (VS Dev Container) or on GitHub Codespaces.

 ## Getting started

-- [ ] Launch Dev Container or Codespace
-- [ ] Open `penguins.ipynb` and you can start coding
-- [ ] Open `introduction-to-sql/getting-into-sql.ipynb` and you can practice SQL with the Presidents database
+### In GitHub
+Launch the codespace directly from GitHub, using the green `code` button.
+Click the `Codespaces` tab and select `create codespace`.

+### In VS Code on you local machine
+Clone the respository and open the folder in VS Code.
+You will be prompted whether you want to open the folder in a devcontainer.

 ## Further reading